tinhbuon1102/carome/wp-content/plugins/advanced-dynamic-pricing-for-woocommerce/readme.txt

 * Set rule for  products which already on sale
 * and much more ...

-[Pro version](https://algolplus.com/plugins/downloads/advanced-dynamic-pricing-woocommerce-pro/) can [adjust product price onfly](https://algolplus.com/plugins/pro-features-in-action/), adds **extra conditions, exclusive rules, export/import and statistics** (which rules really work, which products are involved and how much does it cost for you).
+[Pro version](https://algolplus.com/plugins/downloads/advanced-dynamic-pricing-woocommerce-pro/) can [adjust product price onfly](https://algolplus.com/plugins/pro-features-in-action/), adds **exclusive rules, extra conditions, a lot of settings, and statistics** (which rules really work, which products are involved and how much does it cost for you).

 Have an idea or feature request?
 Please create a topic in the "Support" section with any ideas or suggestions for new features.